wazupwiddat/generals-io-trainer/README.md

 Expects the replay zip file location here:
 `/trainingdata/generals.io replays.zip`

-* Defaults to saving a single file per replay for each move.
+* Defaults to saving a single file per replay.
 * Currently only implemented to save the map data prior to move.
 * Map data is to be used as a 30 x 30 x 7  matrix for use in a convolutional NN